Read This First

 Prompt 1: Provide a list of current issues/weaknesses within science and possible solutions.

-The section turns on Current Issues and Weaknesses in Science.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Current Issues and Weaknesses in Science in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Issue